Texiwill/aac-lib/vsm/README.md

 that is the only distribution specific bits in the script.

 ### Changelog
+1.7.0 - Fixed an intialization problem.
+Required --reset|-r to initialize

 1.6.9 - Fixed issue where download was not happening for All when individual files are listed.